 Frequently asked copyright questions

-Use this article to get answers to common questions about copyright issues.
+Get answers to top questions about copyright issues.

 Fair use is a legal doctrine that says you can reuse copyright-protected material under certain circumstances without getting permission from the copyright owner.

+In the United States, fair use can only be determined by a court.
 Courts rely on four factors to analyze fair use on a case-by-case basis, including the purpose and character of the use, the nature of the copyrighted work, the amount and substantiality of the copyrighted work used, and the effect of the use on the the potential market for or value of the copyrighted work.
-Although you may believe your content is protected under fair use, and you can use that as a reason to file a dispute or counter notification, we cannot guarantee that your content will be protected from removal.

 Learn more in our Fair use FAQ.